ashish-pandey/MailDiff/README.md

 # MailDiff
-Aotumatically mails your group members the local changes you make in your project
+Aotumatically mails your group members the local changes you make in your project.
+* Basically mails the group members the uncommited changes.

 #Installation
 ```